vzool/docs/contributing.md

 ### [directus/docker](https://github.com/directus/docker)

-The official Docker container for Directus 7.
-Actual containers are available through our Docker Hub: https://hub.docker.com/u/directus/
+This is the code used to generate the official Docker images for Directus 7.
+These images are available through our [Docker Hub](https://hub.docker.com/u/directus/) and can be accessed via: `docker pull directus/app` and `docker pull directus/api`... the Dockerized combined build for Directus 7 is coming soon.

 ## Feature Requests